InclineDigital/www.incline.digital/javascript.md

 ![JavaScript](/assets/images/javascript.svg)

 We've been building JavaScript-driven web apps almost since the start.
-The JavaScript world was a little bit different back then - *jQuery didn't even exist yet* - but we've kept up with the changes continue to use the advancing state-of-the-art to bring increased value to our customers.
+The JavaScript world was a little bit different back then - *jQuery didn't even exist yet!*
+But, we've kept up with the changes and continue to use the advancing state-of-the-art to bring increased value to our customers.

 # [Incline](/) knows Node